-This programme aims to equip students with the advanced skills, knowledge, and expertise to undertake technical and production management roles in the globally important agri-food sector.
+The globally important agri-food sector is intrinsically linked to challenges around land and water use, climate change, health, and wellbeing.
+This industry-guided programme aims to equip students with the advanced skills, knowledge, and expertise needed to undertake technical and production management roles within this growing industry.

-Students will have the opportunity to study areas such as advanced crop science, advanced food manufacturing, new product and process development, food safety & technical management, as well as commercial, operational, supply chain and agile management.
+Students at Lincoln have the opportunity to study a variety of forward-thinking topics such as advanced crop science, advanced food manufacturing, new product and process development, food safety, and technical management, as well as commercial, operational, supply chain, and agile management.

 How You Study